On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 Notice that $v_{n}$ is a bounded continuous function.
 Hence, by the dominated convergence theorem and Lemma \ref{lemma 12.7.1} we infer from \eqref{7.6.7} that

 By sending $n\to\infty$ and using Lemma \ref{lemma 12.7.1} one more time we find that the limit of $v_{n}(0,0)$ exists and

-Since the last limit is independent of what solution $x_{s}$ we take and we have the arbitrariness in $c$ and $f$, we conclude that all restricted as in the statement of the theorem solutions have the same finite-dimensional distributions.
-The theorem is proved.
+Since the last limit is independent of what solution $x_{s}$ we take and we have the arbitrariness in $c$ and $f$, we conclude that all restricted as in the statement of the theorem solutions have the same finite-dimensional distributions (one can find a detailed proof of this conclusion, for instance, in \cite{KW_11}).